Leadership & Management 2 Human & Business Resource Management

 For this course, the learning activities / assignments are:

-• One LIVE (via Zoom) session will take place for faculty & participants to engage with one another in a group discussion (alternative option is also available for this activity for those unable to attend)
+• Two LIVE (via Zoom) session will take place for course instructors & participants to engage with one another in a group discussion (alternative option is also available for this activity for those unable to attend).

 TimeDescriptionEvaluative Components